kubernetes/enhancements/keps/sig-node/6030-dynamic-resize-of-memory-backed-volumes/README.md

 ##### Unit tests

 Unit tests in the following packages are added or extended to cover the new logic:
+- `pkg/apis/core/validation`: Test `ValidatePodResize` to verify that `sizeLimit` of memory-backed volumes is mutable on resize, and that adding/removing/renaming volumes or modifying size limits of non-memory volumes is forbidden.
+- `pkg/registry/core/pod`: Test `dropNonResizeUpdates` to verify that volume size limit updates are preserved on resize when the feature gate is enabled, and reverted when disabled.
+- `pkg/kubelet/allocation`: Test allocation manager to verify that `sizeLimit` of memory-backed volumes is checkpointed as allocated resources, and that cgroups v1 nodes reject resize requests as `Infeasible`.
-- `pkg/kubelet/kuberuntime`: Test `computeVolumeResizeAction` to ensure it correctly detects size differences, and `doPodResizeAction` to verify the strict ordering of cgroup and volume updates.
+- `pkg/kubelet/kuberuntime`: Test `computeVolumeResizeAction` to ensure it detects size differences, `doPodResizeAction` to verify the strict ordering of cgroup and volume updates, and `IsPodResizeInProgress` to check volume resize progress.
-- `pkg/kubelet/volumemanager`: Test `ResizeEphemeralVolume` and `GetVolumeSize` to ensure correct delegation to supporting plugins.
+- `pkg/kubelet/volumemanager`: Test `ResizeEphemeralVolume` to ensure correct delegation to supporting plugins.
-- `pkg/volume/emptydir`: Test `DirectResize` (remount execution) and `GetVolumeSize` (parsing mount options).
+- `pkg/volume/emptydir`: Test `ResizeEphemeralVolume` (remount execution on Linux and stubs for unsupported OSes).
-- `pkg/kubelet/eviction`: Test `emptyDirLimitEviction` to ensure it correctly reads from stats capacity instead of spec.
+- `pkg/kubelet/eviction`: Test `emptyDirLimitEviction` to ensure that memory-backed `emptyDir` volumes are skipped.

 ##### Integration tests

-Unit and E2E tests provide sufficient coverage for Alpha.
-For Beta, the testing plan re-evaluates whether integration tests are required.
+Integration tests in `test/integration/pods/pods_test.go` (`TestNodeDeclaredFeatureAdmission`) verify API server admission behavior when `InPlacePodVerticalScalingMemoryBackedVolumes` is declared or missing on the destination node.

 ##### e2e tests

-A new E2E test case is added (or existing In-Place Pod Resize tests are extended) in `test/e2e/`:
-- **Successful Upsize Test**: Creates a pod with a memory volume (e.g., 100Mi), patches the size limit to 200Mi via the `resize` subresource, and verifies that the mount inside the container reflects the new size (e.g., checking `mount` output via exec) and that the `PodResizeInProgress` condition clears.
-- **Failure on Shrink Test**: Verifies that attempting to shrink a volume below its current data usage results in a remount failure, and that the error is surfaced in the pod status condition.
+E2E tests in the following suites verify end-to-end functionality:
+- `test/e2e/common/node/pod_resize.go`: Verifies online upsize and downsize of memory-backed `emptyDir` volumes alone and concurrently with container resource updates, asserting mount capacity inside the container and verifying that `PodResizeInProgress` clears.
+- `test/e2e/node/pod_resize.go`: Serial E2E tests verifying deferred resize behavior for memory-backed volumes under resource pressure.
+- `test/e2e_node/pod_resize_criproxy_linux_test.go`: Node E2E tests using CRI proxy interception to verify actuation ordering and error handling/retry loops.

+For Beta, we plan to add failure on shrink tests for both pod-level and container-level.

 ### Graduation Criteria